Arkansas judge blocks state from enforcing mask mandate ban

 LITTLE ROCK, Ark.
 (AP) — An Arkansas judge on Friday temporarily blocked the state from enforcing its ban on mask mandates after lawmakers left the prohibition in place despite a rising number of COVID-19 cases and hospitalizations.

 Pulaski County Circuit Judge Tim Fox issued a preliminary injunction against the law that Gov. Asa Hutchinson signed in April banning mask requirements by governmental entities.
-The ban was being challenged by two lawsuits, including one from a district where more than 800 staff and students are quarantining because of a coronavirus outbreak.
+The ban was being challenged by two lawsuits, including one from an east Arkansas school district where more than 900 staff and students are quarantining because of a coronavirus outbreak.

 A House panel on Thursday rejected two measures that would have allowed some school districts to issue mask requirements.

-There had been growing calls to lift the ban before school starts statewide later this month.
+There had been growing calls to lift the ban before school starts statewide later this month, and Little Rock’s mayor issued a mask mandate on Thursday for the city’s parks and in buildings, despite the prohibition.

-“I think we’re going to come to really regret not taking action,” Democratic Sen. Keith Ingram, the chamber’s minority leader, said.
-“I just hope the consequences aren’t fatal for children or staff or teachers in this state.”
+The Marion School District, which joined with Little Rock’s schools in challenging the ban, on Friday said 949 staff and students have had to quarantine since classes began last week because of a coronavirus outbreak.
+The district said 54 students and 11 staff have tested positive for COVID-19.

+Marion Superintendent Glen Fenter warned lawmakers that his district’s experience could be a harbinger of what other schools will face.
+He said Friday he will consult with attorneys and will begin discussing the possibility of a mandate with the local school board.

 Opponents of lifting the ban who testified before the Legislature repeatedly cited false and discredited claims about the virus, including a woman who falsely suggested COVID-19 doesn’t exist.